-With Borough Market’s plethora of old-fashioned fruit and veg vendors, street food stalls, traditional pubs, and great restaurants, London Bridge is now recognized worldwide as a top foodie destination.
+With Borough Market’s plethora of old-fashioned fruit and vegetable vendors, street food stalls, traditional pubs, and great restaurants, London Bridge is now recognized worldwide as a top foodie destination.

 Alongside the numerous beautiful places to dine inside the market, there are numerous restaurants in the vicinity with equally skilled food.

 If you’re looking for a relaxed night of eating margaritas and tacos or slurping delicious pasta dishes, opt for dinner with a romantic view.
-Breathtaking views there’s something for everyone in London Bridge.
+Breathtaking views—there’s something for everyone at London Bridge.

 8 Best Restaurants in London Bridge